npick001/Airsim_MSIM_Capstone/docs/Setup.md

 cd PX4-Autopilot/
 make px4_sitl_default
 ```
+*For WSL users*
+  By default, PX4 SITL outputs data to a localhost IP.
+Since we are using WSL, you need to retarget this IP to the address windows uses to communicate with WSL.
+  1. Open a command prompt as an administrator.
+  2. Enter "ipconfig"
+  3. Find "Ethernet adapter vEthernet (WSL)"
+  4. Copy the listed IPv4 address.
+  5. In the WSL terminal, navigate to the PX4-Autopilot/ directory.
+  6. Create a new file called run.sh and open it with your text editor of choice.
+  7. Edit the contents to say
+     ```
+    #!/bin/sh
+    export PX4_HOME_LAT=
+    export PX4_HOME_LON=
+    export PX4_HOME_ALT=0
+    export PX4_SIM_HOST_ADDR=
+    make px4_sitl_default
+  8. Set the PX4_SIM_HOST_ADDR to the copied IP, and the lat and lon to the local coordinates of your test site.
+  9. In WSL, type "sh ./run.sh" and the file will launch.

 ## Unreal Engine Setup
 Setting up the Unreal Engine environment is probably the easiest part of this whole process.
 The steps are: